fallenshell/fallenshell.github.io/_posts/2016-05-09-amdgpu-support-for-sea-islands-cards-in-ubuntu-16-04-lts.markdown

 After feeling the intense desire to try out AMDGPU in my own machine with a Sea Islands card, I scoured the internet for a custom Ubuntu 16.04 LTS kernel with Kabini (my APU generation) enabled, to no avail.
 So I decided, screw it, I'm gonna build my own.

 Attached is a fully-working kernel + source git repository for Ubuntu 16.04, with AMDGPU kernel-space driver enabled by default.
 This will probably not be up to date, so if you can, just build it from my fork.

+[Waiting for build to finish, and have not applied patch yet.
+Will update when done, just wanted to write this before.]